 But the company hinted that more closings could be on the horizon as it focuses on honing the better-performing stores.

-The store closings were expected to generate $140 million to $170 million in cash as the company sells down their inventory.
+The closings announced Tuesday were expected to generate $140 million to $170 million in cash as the company sells those stores' inventory.
 Selling or subleasing the properties could generate more money.

-Still, the company's announcements were grim.
-In addition to the closings, it announced that revenue at stores open at least a year fell 5.2 percent for the eight weeks ended Dec.
+In addition to the closings, the company announced that revenue at stores open at least a year fell 5.2 percent for the eight weeks ended Dec.
 25, a crucial time because of the holiday shopping season.

-Kmart's layaway program, meant to help cash-strapped customers buy presents by paying for them a little at a time, faltered as Wal-Mart and Toy R Us introduced or expanded competing programs.
+Kmart's layaway program, meant to help cash-strapped customers buy presents by paying for them a little at a time, faltered as Wal-Mart brought back layaway for the holiday season after getting rid of the program in 2006.
 Sears stores reported softer sales of home appliances, usually a strength.